Creekview Winter Extravaganza

 I have a more detailed paradigm and once I locate it, I will attach.

-I’m a former CX and Parliamentary debater and current coach for the speech and debate team at Texas Christian University in Fort Worth, Texas with 13 years of experience as a competitor, judge, and coach.
+I’m a former CX and Parliamentary debater and former assistant coach for the speech and debate team at Texas Christian University in Fort Worth, Texas with 13 years of experience as a competitor, judge, and coach.

 Talk pretty.
 Don't suck.